JacobD2001/JS/README.md

  ## TO DO:
  - lab 1: ✔️
  - lab 2: kenburn - implement lightbox
- - lab 3: panda5 - ToDo
+ - lab 3: panda5 - looping voices to fix
  - lab 4: Do evrth
  - lab 5: ✔️
  - lab 6: Do evrth